January 28, 2020 | Authored by: Kevin Cancilla

-Although not quite as extensive as GDPR, CCPA contains a number of major changes in the way businesses are allowed to gather and manage consumer data.
+Although not quite as extensive as GDPR, CCPA contains several major changes in the way businesses are allowed to gather and manage consumer data.
 One of its overarching goals is to give consumers more control over the information they share with businesses.
 That means consumers will play a more active role in determining how their personal information is used by third parties, and if it’s used at all.
-A customer could choose to opt out of any data sharing agreements, and subscription businesses will have to comply with those requests in a timely manner, including completely removing any customer information from their systems, a requirement known as “the right to be forgotten”.
+A customer could choose to opt-out of any data-sharing agreements, and subscription businesses will have to comply with those requests promptly, including completely removing any customer information from their systems, a requirement known as “the right to be forgotten”.

 CCPA’s scope is a bit narrower than GDPR’s, which applies to any organization that processes EU resident data.
 CCPA, meanwhile, targets any business that meets any of the following criteria and sells to California residents: